corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/cordapps/api-stability-guarantees.md

 ## Non-public API (experimental)

-Corda does *not* guarantee  backwards compatibility for:
+Corda does *not* guarantee stability for:

 * Incubating modules (where possible, disruption to developers will be minimized).
 See [Corda incubating modules](#corda-incubating-modules) for more information.
 * **The finance module**: a legacy module.
 Use the Tokens SDK `com.r3.corda.lib.tokens` (available in the [Tokens GitHub repository](https://github.com/corda/token-sdk) instead.